Matrix integrals $\&$ finite holography: Introduction

 \section{Introduction}

 Being $0+0$ systems, matrix integrals are of a more finite nature than large $N$ quantum field theories traditionally explored in holography.
-In this work we explore in detail a particular class of matrix integrals, known as multicritical matrix integrals (MMI) \cite{Kazakov:1989bc, Staudacher:1989fy}.
-These are matrix integrals built out of a single Hermitian $N\times N$ matrix organised in an even polynomial of order $2m$ with $(m-1)$ free parameters (couplings).
+In this work we explore, discuss and review in detail a particular class of matrix integrals, known as multicritical matrix integrals (MMI) \cite{Kazakov:1989bc, Staudacher:1989fy}.
+MMI are built out of a single Hermitian $N\times N$ matrix organised in an even polynomial of order $2m$ with $(m-1)$ free parameters (couplings).
 Despite being constructed from a single matrix, MMI admit $(m-1)$ distinct critical exponents in the leading order planar expansion, which are encoded in the non-analytic behaviour of the matrix integral as a function of its couplings.
 In the large $N$ limit and upon tuning the couplings to a set of special values, MMI are conjectured to be dual to the series ($2m-1,2$) of minimal models \cite{Polyakov:1984yq, Friedan} --- which we denote by $\mathcal{M}_{2m-1,2}$ --- on a fluctuating background.
 This can be described by coupling $\mathcal{M}_{2m-1,2}$ to two-dimensional quantum gravity, where the theory of quantum gravity at hand upon fixing the Weyl gauge is given by Liouville theory \cite{Polyakov:1981rd}.
+In part, our work extends to general $m$ the analysis and approach of \cite{Staudacher:1989fy} which dealt specifically with the case $m=3$.

 For $m\geq 2$, $\mathcal{M}_{2m-1,2}$ is a non-unitary two-dimensional CFT consisting of $(m-1)$ distinct Virasoro primaries, each accompanied with an infinite tower of Virasoro descendants.
 The conformal dimensions of the Virasoro primaries are increasingly negative, with the highest being the vanishing conformal dimension of the identity operator.
 While the norm of the Virasoro primaries of $\mathcal{M}_{2m-1,2}$ is positive, the norm of the Virasoro descendants is negative, leading to the non-unitarity of the models.
 We note that the non-unitary minimal models $\mathcal{M}_{2m-1,2}$ are related to integrable lattice models.
 The Lee-Yang singularity \cite{LeeYang} characterising the zeroes of the partition function of the Ising model in an imaginary magnetic field in the thermodynamic limit has been identified with $\mathcal{M}_{5,2}$ \cite{Cardy:1985yy}.
 On the other side $\mathcal{M}_{7,2}$ has been conjectured \cite{vonGehlen:1994rp} to correspond to the tricritical phase (the crossing point of the three lowest energy levels) of a generalisation of the Ising model with three state classical variables, known as the Blume-Capel model \cite{Blume}.